leoleoleonid/performanceTask/README.md

 using p-queue with concurrency = 2
 Total time: 12608ms.

-using JSONStream  with concurrency = 2
+using 'JSONStream' module  with concurrency = 2
 Total time: 64950ms

 using workerThreads with 2 queues (1 for reading and one for parsing)